 CARAT: OFF-LINE OPTION

-Choose this option to download a fillable form that one member of your audit team will manage for the group.
+Choose this option to download a fillable form that one member of your audit team manages for the group.

-This version is not saved to the CARAT database.
+This version does not save your data to the CARAT database.

 CARAT: ON-LINE OPTION

-Choose this option to use the online version of CARAT, allowing multiple members of your audit team to contribute by using a shared pin.
+Choose this option to use the online version of CARAT, allowing multiple members of your audit team to contribute by inviting them as collaborators.

-This version generates additional insights from the CARAT database when submitted.
+This version saves your data to the CARAT database, and generates additional insights from the CARAT database when submitted.

 USING CARAT AS A COMMUNITY